We're an affiliate

 Pitbulls are very active dogs and you will find them engaging in energy-intensive activities throughout the day.
 When you combine this with their strong body, then Pitbulls are very prone to develop knee problems such as patella luxation.

 Patella luxation can easily be recognized by observing how your dog runs.
-If he suffers from this disorder, then you will notice that he will make a sudden stop when running and starts limping for a few steps.
+If he suffers from this disorder, then you will notice that he will make a sudden stop when running and start limping for a few steps.

 More often, the dog will kick out the affected leg sideways to try and pop up the kneecap back to its rightful position.
 Once this is done, he will then get relieved and will start walking and running normally.